AY2526S2-CS2113-F09-2/tp/docs/DeveloperGuide.md

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}

+Main components
+- Resumake: The main which launches the app.
+- UI: The interface which helps to display all messages in User interface.
+- Parser: Helps to parse user input and returns the correct command.
+- Storage: Helps us Store the data in a record txt.

 ## Product scope
 ### Target user profile